-As admission to the museum is free, a visit makes for a fun excursion It’s especially popular with families as there’s loads to keep kids of all ages occupied.
+As admission to the museum is free, a visit makes for a fun excursion It’s especially popular with families as there are loads of fun activities to keep kids of all ages occupied.
 On a rainy day, you’ll find lots of parents with babies, toddlers and preschoolers here.

 For toddlers, there is a small indoor play area called Mininova featuring plenty of equipment and soft mats to keep them safe while they toddle around.

 Newcastle Museum Supernova – CLOSED DUE TO COVID-19

 For older kids, the interactive Supernova science exhibits will keep children entertained as well as educate them on science.
 There’s all kinds of interesting subjects to learn about including magnets, velocity, vacuums and much more.

 Want the kids to learn about pulleys and then brag about being able to lift a car?
 Have a go at lifting this old car!